Neigh: History

-From the earliest times humans have been aware of the sounds made by horses, which have been domesticated since antiquity, and has attributed all kinds of meanings to them.
 In Western Europe, Buffon's study of horses, in which he follows Cardan, describes five types of neighs.
 This study has been an authority for centuries, and it is included in Encyclopédie, ou dicctionnaire raisonné des sciences, des arts et de métiers, among others.
-According to him, these five horse neighs are used to express joy, desire, anger, fear and pain respectively.
+According to him, these five horse neighs are used to express joy, desire, anger, fear, and pain, respectively.
 The five types of neighs are as follows: